codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_local_recv_queue_avg

 Recv queue length averaged over interval since the last status query.
-Values considerably larger than 0.0 mean that the node cannot apply writesets as fast as they are received and will generate a lot of replication throttling.
+Values considerably larger than ``0.0`` mean that the node cannot apply write-sets as fast as they are received and will generate a lot of replication throttling.

 .. code-block:: mysql